hirsch-lab/research-project/README.md

-# Project structure for PhD students
+# Project structure for researchers

-During a PhD, a student might be involved in multiple projects that involve an extensive amount of programming.
+A researcher might be involved in multiple studies that involve an extensive amount of programming.
 A reasonable project structure is essential to keep the code organized and maintainable.
 This here is a template for a project structure that I have found useful in the past.